a0xnirudh/docs/pages/Managing Challenges/update_challenge.md

 permalink: update_challenge.html
 summary: New challenges can be uploaded or existing challenges can be updated/disabled via the Admin dashboard of Kurukshetra.
 ---
-Since now we can write new challenges, let try to upload the challenges in to kurukshetra so that other people can work on these challenges and solve them.
+As we can write new challenges now, let's try to upload the challenges in to kurukshetra so that other people can work on these challenges and solve them.

 {% include tip.html content="
 Uploading/Updating/Approving/Disabling - These functionalities are restricted to **Administrators** and normal users will not have access to any of these functionalities.